chiffa/BioFlow/dev_log.rst

 -   Properly indent multi-line :param <parameter type> <parameter name>: descriptors

--   (OK) Integrate compops/second estimation to the sources.ini
+-   (DONE) Integrate compops/second estimation to the sources.ini

--   Perform profiling by creating a dedicated set of loggers that would log an "execution time" flag set
+-   (DONE) Perform profiling by creating a dedicated set of loggers that would log an "execution time" flag set

 -   Add the forwarding of the thread number to the progress report